-This has included; i) carrying out a comprehensive assessment of the Pharmaceutical Supply Chain System in 2013 and using the findings to develop a costed action plan; ii) working with the Ministry of Health and Child Care (MoHCC), the Country Coordination Mechanism (CCM) and key partners to mobilize funding to implement the costed action plan; iii) working with the Ministry of Health and Child Care (MOHCC) and partners in developing strong quantification processes for health products; iv) strengthening quality assurance of health products by the Medicines Control Authority of Zimbabwe (MCAZ); iii) working with the National Pharmaceutical Company (NatPharm) - the central medical store - to develop their capacity since 2011; and v) carrying out a comprehensive assessment of the laboratory supply chain system in 2016 and developing a costed action plan for implementation during 2018-2020; and vi) developing a Viral Load reagent rental agreement for HIV Viral Load testing.
-This has all led to increased access to essential medicines and other health products beyond malaria, HIV and tuberculosis.
+This has included; i) carrying out a comprehensive assessment of the Pharmaceutical Supply Chain System in 2013 and using the findings to develop a costed action plan; ii) working with the Ministry of Health and Child Care (MoHCC), the Country Coordination Mechanism (CCM) and key partners to mobilize funding to implement the costed action plan; iii) working with the Ministry of Health and Child Care (MOHCC) and partners in developing strong quantification processes for health products; iv) strengthening quality assurance of health products by the Medicines Control Authority of Zimbabwe (MCAZ); iii) working with the National Pharmaceutical Company (NatPharm)—the central medical store—to develop its capacity since 2011; and v) carrying out a comprehensive assessment of the laboratory supply chain system in 2016.
+It has also involved developing a costed action plan for implementation during 2018-2020 and developing a Viral Load reagent rental agreement for HIV Viral Load testing.
+This has all led to increased access to essential medicines and other health products beyond malaria, HIV and TB.

 Strengthen global and in-country procurement and supply chain systems

 Improved access to essential medicines and health products is critical to reaching universal health coverage and is recognized as a key building block of a strong system for health.
-Weak procurement and ineffective supply chains weaken the overall health system’s ability to respond to the healthcare needs of the population.
-As part of its new strategy ‘The Global Fund Strategy 2017-2022: Investing to End Epidemics’ the Global Fund is prioritizing investments in building Resilient and Sustainable Systems for Health (RSSH).
+Weak procurement and ineffective supply chains reduce the overall health system’s ability to respond to the health-care needs of the population.
+As part of its new strategy, “The Global Fund Strategy 2017-2022: Investing to End Epidemics”, the Global Fund is prioritizing investments in building Resilient and Sustainable Systems for Health (RSSH).